OpenRoberta/openroberta-lab/Docker/_README.txt

 	   rbudde/openroberta_gen:1
 docker push rbudde/openrobertalab:2.4.0 # done by the roberta maintainer; you should NOT do this

-4. RUN THE "OPENROBERTALAB" SERVER
+4. RUN THE EMBEDDED SERVER

-Assume that in $DOCKERDIR/db is a valid data base directory, e.g. db-2.4.0, then you can run the image
+Assume that $DOCKERDIR/db contains a valid data base directory, e.g. db-2.4.0, then you can run the image
 - with docker:
   docker run -p 7000:1999 -v $DOCKERDIR/db:/opt/db rbudde/openroberta_gen:2.4.0
 - with docker-compose: